-Impact investing is a strategy through which individual investors, angel syndicates, venture capital or private equity funds seek a positive social or environmental impact, as well as a financial return.
+Social impact investing is a strategy through which individual investors, angel syndicates, venture capital or private equity funds seek a positive social or environmental impact, as well as a financial return.
 Over the last decade, impact investment has become an increasingly popular avenue of deploying capital, satisfying investors’ desires to make a difference in the world whilst making monetary gains.
-In this article, we’ll look at the state of impact investment in the UK, who the most active and prolific investors are, as well as the trailblazing companies that they’ve funded.
+In this article, we’ll look at the state of impact investment in the UK, who the most active and prolific investors are in the space, as well as the trailblazing companies that they’ve funded.

 Of course, a ‘positive impact’ means different things to different people, so it’s difficult to establish a precise classification.
 For the sake of this article, we’ve focussed on intent and purpose; we’ve included funds that have explicitly stated that the social impact of a company is central to investment decisions, rather than funds whose social impact and environmental benefits are a byproduct of their philosophy or sector restriction.